-The Kromme River borders the one side of St. Francis Bay, and is navigable for 6 miles (10km) upstream from the river mouth.
+The Kromme River borders the one side of St Francis Bay, and is navigable for six miles (10km) upstream from the river mouth.
 The river and river mouth are popular with fishermen, boaters, canoeists, windsurfers, kite surfers and marine creatures which shelter in its waters.
-Linked to the river is a magnificent marina lined with white walled thatched homes, some of which offer bed and breakfast accommodation.
+Linked to the river is a magnificent marina lined with white, thatched homes, some of which offer bed and breakfast accommodation.
 Canal cruises at sunset are popular here or else one can enjoy drinks or a meal at a restaurant overlooking the canals.

-St. Francis Bay has a wide variety of restaurants and coffee shops that offer a reasonable selection of meals.
-Most restaurants in South Africa have a reputation for good food at affordable prices and St. Francis Bay is no different.
+St Francis Bay has a wide variety of restaurants and coffee shops that offer a reasonable selection of meals.
+Most restaurants in South Africa have a reputation for good food at affordable prices and St Francis Bay is no different.
 Most of the restaurants focus on seafood, with local calamari being a menu highlight.
-Popular restaurants include Porthole Restaurant and Bar, and Trattoria San Francesco.

-Eating out is popular and the restaurants and bars offer an opportunity to sample our large range of South African wines, which are very affordable in comparison with other countries.
-Nearby Jeffrey's Bay provides a much bigger range of nightlife options.
-During the December summer holiday season St. Francis hosts a few big outdoor live music events and parties which are very popular with youngsters.
+Eating out is popular and the restaurants and bars offer an opportunity to sample the large range of South African wines, which are very affordable in comparison with other countries.
+Nearby Jeffrey's Bay provides a much bigger range of nightlife options for those truly determined to party.
+During the December summer holiday season St Francis hosts a few big outdoor live music events and parties which are very popular with youngsters.

-Whales can be spotted in the bay from May to late October and dolphins can be seen daily on their way back and forth between Cape St. Francis and Jeffrey's Bay.
-The Cape Clawless Otter is also ever present, frolicking in the waves and rock pools around the Port of St. Francis area and at Otters Landing.
+Whales can be spotted in the bay from May to late October and dolphins can be seen almost daily on their way back and forth between Cape St Francis and Jeffrey's Bay.
+The Cape Clawless Otter is also indigenous to the area, and can be spotted frolicking in the waves and rock pools around the Port of St Francis area and at Otters Landing.